-- Simple set up and operation. - Hot air blown from the vents does not bother the audience during your presentation since the vents are located on the front and bottom. - A high-performance AC120 watt P-VIP lamp. - A wireless card remote control that can be stored in the projector. - The manual zoom control enables you to adjust the image to be between 25 and 300 inches (measured diagonally). - Keystone correction allows you to correct trapezoidal distortion so that the image is square. - You can choose between video modes depending on your source: "normal" for a typical picture, "natural" for true color reproduction - The built-in PC Card Viewer allows you to start your presentation even when a PC is not available at the site. - The "Capture" enables you to capture rhe current projected image. - An image can be projected from in front or behind a screen, and the projector can even be installed on the ceiling. - NEC's exclusive Advanced AccuBlend intelligent pixel blending technology an extremely accurate image compression technology offers a crisp image with SXGA (1280×1024) resolution3.
+- Simple set up and operation. - Hot air blown from the vents does not bother the audience during your presentation since the vents are located on the front. - A high-performance 180 watt NSH (200W NSH: MT1045) lamp. - The supplied wireless remote control that operates the projector from any angle. - The manual zoom control enables you to adjust the image to be between 30 (0.76m) and 300 inches (7.6m) (measured diagonally). - Keystone correction allows you to correct trapezoidal distortion so that the image is square. - You can choose between video modes depending on your source: "normal" for a typical picture, "natural" for true color reproduction. - The built-in PC Card Viewer allows you to start your presentation even when a PC is not available at the site. - The "Capture" enables you to use the entire picture as a background image or to create slides. - An image can be projected from in front or behind a screen, and the projector can even be installed on the ceiling. - NEC Technologies' exclusive Advanced AccuBlend intelligent pixel blending technology - an extremely accurate image compression technology - offers a crisp image with SXGA (1280 x 1024) resolution3.
 You can select any point on the screen with the pointer and enlarge the selected area. - Supports most IBM VGA, SVGA, XGA2, SXGA(with Advanced AccuBlend)3, Macintosh, component signal (YCbCr / YPbPr) or any other RGB signals within a horizontal frequency range of 15 to 85 kHz and a vertical frequency range of 50 to 85 Hz.
 This includes NTSC, PAL, PAL60, SECAM and NTSC4.43 standard video signals.